 Are you using Instagram for Restaurant Marketing?
-While we are writing this article there are over a 100 million #food posts on Instagram, over 3 million self-confessed people claiming to be #foodie, over 8 million #foodporn posts and over a million unabashed declarations of #foodgasms.
+While we are writing this article there are over 100 million #food posts on Instagram, over 3 million self-confessed people claiming to be #foodie, over 8 million #foodporn posts, and over a million unabashed declarations of #foodgasms.
 These are just a few examples of the myriad interesting ways in which Instagramers express their love of food on the 6-year-old social media platform.

 As a restaurant owner, we hope you can smell the fragrance of opportunity that these numbers are bringing to you.
 An opportunity for cost-effective advertising, to connect and engage with your current and potential customers in a language they speak.
 So it is clear as a restaurant business you have to be on Instagram!

 Let us help you understand how to use Instagram for Resturant marketing efforts and eventually profits.

 Flaunt your chef: